 Limbs on full FK are always the length given in the Length properties.
 They are not affected by Stretch, Anti-pop or Clockwise properties.
 But those properties can affect the apparent length of the limb when on IK.
 So when blending between a pose where the limb is being significantly shortened by Anti-pop or Clockwise (or lengthened by Stretch), and an FK pose, it can look like the limb is changing length.
 To prevent this, either reduce the effects of the length-altering property before the blend takes place, or blend at a different point in time.

-Limber's default limbs are fully compatible with Bodymovin and Lottie for web.
+Limber's default limbs are fully compatible with Bodymovin and Lottie for web, (apart from the Legacy Taper - just use a standard taper instead).
 Custom limbs, including those that you have rigged artwork to, may or may not work as expected - because Limber supports all Shape layer features, but Bodymovin does not.
 The Merge Paths operator and Tapered Strokes, for example, are not supported in Bodymovin.

 At the time of writing, Lottie for devices still does not support any After Effects expressions, and so you will need to bake all expressions to keyframes in order to use limbs with Lottie for devices.
 This is a universal problem that affects all After Effects IK tools equally.
 The good news is that Limber's default limbs use relatively few expressions, so baking them to expressions and optimising the resulting keyframes, is relatively simple.